-the COVID-19 edition of the race so you’ll know what to expect next weekend!
+the 2021 edition of the race so you’ll know what to expect this weekend!

 VELD coaching tip – Get practicing those starts.
 Practice getting clipped in fast and efficiently before working on that maximal 30sec sprint.

 Not long after the start is the first major change with the course, a few sweeping turns and then this year the course doubles back on itself and you make your way back down the hillside parallel to the start straight.
 This will provide a really fast section of course and a good place to try and gather your thoughts and breath after the hectic start.

 Turning onto one of the many gravel paths that criss cross the field accelerate up to speed quickly and then use these areas to roll the gear and recover slightly.
 It looks like you dive off of this path to do the hurdles before rejoining it once again to go through the pits for the first time.
 If the map is correct the course remains on the gravel path and the pits will be on grass.
 If this is the case, this is the side of the pits you do not want to be changing on.
 The speed difference will be too large.
 Only use this side to change in an emergency!

 On exiting the pits, you’ll head towards the ‘main features’.
 There are a couple of small up and downs across the same banking before what looks like avoiding the now infamous steps.
 Instead there is a set of banks to ride making for a fairly long hard section of course climbing towards the top of the hillside for the first time.

 VELD coaching tip - You may want to think about practicing some double-spiked efforts for this section.
 6secs max effort into 10secs recovery at Z3/4 before another maximal effort of around 6secs.

 Being able to recover quickly is key after these features so I hope you have been training hard over the last 6 weeks.
 The next feature looks like it good be the most technical part of the course with a double drop descent down into a U- turn before having to climb the same set of banks up towards the top of the hillside once again.